romanandani266/push_test/BRD-Allagent-ad1d1269.md

-Here is the updated Business Requirements Document (BRD) with the **Compliance and Regulatory Standards** section removed as per the user's request:
+Here is the updated Business Requirements Document (BRD) with the **Data Privacy Rules** section removed as per the user's request:

 ---